-When the maximum peak is around 14000 counts, a dialog is shown in which the new integration time is given.
+When the maximum peak is around 90% of the full ADC scale (14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC), the new integration time is displayed.
 Since the integration time has changed, new reference and dark spectra need to be saved, before switching to transmittance or absorbance mode is possible.
 For this reason this option is only available in scope mode.

-3.2.8.9 Setup Menu: Options - Use Custom Reflection Reference
+3.2.9.9 Setup Menu: Options - Use Custom Reflection Reference